The electric vehicle revolution could be a benchmark for the circular economy

 This is perhaps the front line of the shift to a sustainable economy.
 Battery storage will form part of the foundations for energy solutions in this new era, and it poses an intriguing challenge for industry and investors.

-If nickel, cobalt and manganese can wean us off our addiction to the combustion engine, that means we will have to adapt to a likely surge in demand1 .
-As the supply pressure builds, there is a risk that in the sourcing of those metals (or in the generation of electricity for batteries) decisions are made that are not sustainable, and that are not in the best interests of people or the planet.
+If nickel, cobalt and manganese can wean us off our addiction to the combustion engine, that means we will have to adapt to a likely surge in demand

 As it stands, those metals are sourced from the land, and for now much of this activity is out of sight, out of mind.
 But a sharp spike in EV use would be likely to send the extractive industries into more fragile environments.
 Much of the world’s nickel, for example, rests in the equatorial rainforests.

 Cobalt supply, meanwhile, has worried researchers at the Massachusetts Institute of Technology, the University of California and the Rochester Institute of Technology.
-"Cobalt availability will be greatly affected by the geopolitical stability of the DRC [Congo]," they warned in an article earlier this year2 .
+"Cobalt availability will be greatly affected by the geopolitical stability of the DRC [Congo]," they warned in an article earlier this year

 The search for materials

 Supported by shipping giant Maersk, DeepGreen is a mining firm with a notable difference.
 It might just point the way to how our energy economy will evolve.
-Barron’s big idea is to gather up enough raw materials from the ocean floor to support the growth of the EV industry – the company estimates there is enough raw material in its prospective fields to supply 255 million EVs5 – and then for the company to morph into something else entirely.
-Stage one is to produce enough virgin metals with the minimum possible environmental impact; the second and third acts of DeepGreen’s life are envisaged as a pure-play recycler.
-It is the dream of a closed-loop system.
+Barron’s big idea is to gather up enough raw materials from the ocean floor to support the growth of the EV industry – the company estimates there is enough raw material in its prospective fields to supply 255 million EVs

 The dream is shared.
-French mining company Eramet, German chemicals group BASF and French water and waste firm Suez have teamed up for a small scale, two-year project that began in January 2020 to test the collection, dismantling and recycling of electrode materials6 .
-And a study published in Nature magazine7 by researchers at Worcester Polytechnic Institute in the US last year claimed to demonstrate that the “closed-loop recycling process has great adaptability and can be further developed into industrial scale.”
+French mining company Eramet, German chemicals group BASF and French water and waste firm Suez have teamed up for a small scale, two-year project that began in January 2020 to test the collection, dismantling and recycling of electrode materials

 This might be a key part of the coming decade of transition to a more sustainable economic model: Producers becoming recyclers.
 DeepGreen is a daring attempt to make that a reality in the deep Pacific Ocean, but it will have to convince those who doubt the low environmental impact of its plans, and it must overcome the immense difficulties of open water production.
 There is, however, a tantalising possibility that its business model offers a blueprint for the energy revolution as we move into what many hope will be a “green recovery” from the COVID-19 outbreak.
 And it will be a curious footnote to that story if a steam-and-sail vessel from a century and a half ago helps pave the road to a low-carbon, electric vehicle future.